 Neil Gesundheit, M.D., M.P.H. has been Vice President, Clinical Research for VIVUS since January 1994.
 In August 1999, Dr. Gesundheit transitioned to part-time status to assume the position of Associate Dean for Medical Education at the Stanford University School of Medicine.
-Dr. Gesundeit has also held the position of Associate Professor of Medicine at Stanford University School of Medicine since 1999.
-Dr. Gesundheit previously served as Vice President, Clinical and Regulatory Affairs at VIVUS from January 1994 to September 1997 and as Chief Medical Officer from August 1998 to August 1999.
+Dr. Gesundheit has also held the position of Associate Professor of Medicine at Stanford University School of Medical Officer from August 1998 to August 1999.
 From 1989 to 1993, Dr. Gesundheit was Associate Director of Clinical Research (Endocrinology) at Genentech, Inc. and from 1989 to 1999, he was an attending physician (Endocrinology) at Santa Clara Valley Medical Center, a Stanford affiliate.
 He holds an A.B. degree from Harvard College, an M.D. from the University of California, San Francisco, and an M.P.H. from the University of California, Berkeley.
 Dr. Gesundheit is Board Certified in Internal Medicine and in the subspecialty of endocrinology and metabolism.

-responsibilities of General Manager, Operations in April 1999.
+Guy P. Marsh has been Vice President of U.S. Operations and General Manager for VIVUS since July 2000.
+In 2001, Mr. Marsh assumed responsibilities for U.S. Sales and Marketing of MUSE.
+Mr. Marsh joined VIVUS in May 1998 in the position of Senior Director, U.S. Operations, and assumed the responsibilities of General Manager, Operations in April 1999.
 Prior to joining VIVUS, Mr. Marsh served as Vice President Technical Operations for Copley Pharmaceutical, Inc. from April 1994 to April 1998.
 Also during this period, Mr. Marsh served as a liaison between Copley Pharmaceutical and Copley's majority stockholder, Hoechst-Celanese Corporation.
 From November 1987 to April 1994, Mr. Marsh served in various manufacturing, sales and business management roles for Hoechst-Roussel Pharmaceuticals, Inc. Mr. Marsh received a B.S. in Engineering from New Jersey Institute of Technology, holds a New Jersey State Professional Engineering License, and received an MBA from Seton Hall University.